-- Do not install this unit over an electrical junction box.
+Do not install this unit over an electrical junction box.
 Air currents around junction boxes can prevent smoke from reaching the sensing chamber and prevent the unit from alarming.
-Only AC powered units are intended for installation over junction boxes. - Do not stand too close to the unit when the alarm is sounding.
+Only AC powered units are intended for installation over junction boxes.

+.
+Do not stand too close to the unit when the alarm is sounding.
 It is loud to wake you in an emergency.
-Exposure to the horn at close range may harm your hearing. - Do not paint over the unit.
-Paint may clog the openings to the sensing chamber and prevent the unit from operating
+Exposure to the horn at close range may harm

+.
+Do not paint over the unit.
+Paint may clog the openings to the sensing chamber and prevent the unit from operating properly.

-WEEKLY TESTING
+WEEKLY TESTING AWARNING!

 - NEVER use an open flame of any kind to test this unit.
 You might accidentally damage or set fire to the unit or to your home.
-The built-in test switch accurately tests the unit's operation as required by ANSI/UL Standard 217. - If the Alarm ever fails to test properly, replace it immediately.
+The built-in test switch accurately tests the unit's operation as required by ANSI/ - .
+If the Alarm ever fails to test properly, replace it immediately.
 Products under warranty may be returned to the manufacturer for replacement.
-See "Limited Warranty" for details. - DO NOT stand close to the alarm when the horn is sounding Exposure at close range may be harmful to your hearing.
+See "Limited Warranty" for details - DO NOT stand close to the alarm when the horn is sounding.
+Exposure at close range may be harmful to your hearing.
 When testing, step away when horn starts sounding.

 It is important to test this unit every week to make sure it is working properly.
 Using the test/silence button is the recommended way to test this Smoke Alarm.
 Press and hold the test/silence button on the unit until the alarm sounds (the unit may continue to alarm for a few seconds after you release the button).
-If it does not alarm, make sure the unit is receiving power (LED will flash approximately once a minute indicating it has power); and test it again.
-If it still does not alarm, replace it immediately.
+If it does not alarm, replace immediately.
 During testing you will hear a loud, repeating horn pattern: 3 beeps, pause, 3 beeps, pause.

-HOW TO INSTALL YOUR SMOKE ALARM
+HOW TO INSTALL YOUR SMOKE ALARM IMPORTANT!